Fortnite-API/py-wrapper/docs/migrating.rst

 Async and Sync Specific Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In Version 2, you could specify whether you wanted to use the client in an async or sync manner by passing a
 ``run_async`` parameter to the client.
-In Version 3, the :class:`fortnite_api.FortniteAPI` client only has async
+In Version 3, the :class:`fortnite_api.Client` client only has async
 functions.
 Don't worry though, all synchronous functionality has been extended into the
-:class:`fortnite_api.SyncFortniteAPI` class with exactly the same interface as its async counterpart.
+:class:`fortnite_api.SyncClient` class with exactly the same interface as its async counterpart.

 .. _creating-the-client: